alexander-gomez-bonilla/rd-jsroots-codestar/topics/1 - Meta-frameworks.md

 5. ...

 And compare these from both a frontend and backend perspective.
 Look at how you would implement a JSON REST endpoint in those, or how communication between front- and backend works from a single file.

+Perhaps we could build the same (small scale) app in a two of these solutions, and compare them to a similar Java project?
+A todo app, or perhaps a "Flight booking" app (Example here by Manfred Steyer: https://github.com/angular-architects/flight-app)